MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/capturedevicedriver-element-sdn-interface-2-1-1.md

 - xml
 ---

-# CaptureDeviceDriver element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# CaptureDeviceDriver element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Device driver name and version of the capture device used to produce the media of this stream

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information